GMusliaj/go-crud/README.md

 ## Overview

 This is a simple CRUD written in GO running in a dockerized environment.
-I use mysql as DB but you can you your own.
+I use mysql as DB but you can use your own.
 Note that the go and mysql containers are separate and they are linked together in the docker-compose file.

 ## Build